The Basics of Textile Recycling

 - Some fibers are not spun into yards, however.
 Some are compressed for textile filling such as in mattresses.

-In the case of polyester-based textiles, garments are shredded and then granulated, and processed into polyester chips.
+In the case of polyester-based textiles, garments are shredded and then granulated for processing into polyester chips.
 These are subsequently melted and used to create new fibers for use in new polyester fabrics.

-As society becomes more familiar with the hazards associated with sending old textiles to the landfill, and the demand and the supply of recycled textiles continue to develop, it can be anticipated that the textile recycling industry will continue to grow.
-At the same time, watch for trend such as slow fashion to draw continued attention to the interplay of clothing and sustainability.
+As society becomes more familiar with the hazards associated with sending old textiles to the landfill, and as new recycling technologies develop, it can be anticipated that the textile recycling industry will continue to grow.
+At the same time, watch for trends such as slow fashion to draw continued attention to the interplay of clothing and sustainability.
+The fast fashion industry generates considerable pollution and a sizeable negative impact on climate change.
+Consumers can help affect change by choosing clothing brands that last longer and which demonstrate a commitment to reducing their climate change impact.